 I come from an Italian family so I am used to resisting temptation.
 Italians only care that you eat.
-Weight gain and dieting is irrelevant when a fabulous meal has been placed on the table.
+Weight gain and dieting are irrelevant when a fabulous meal has been placed on the table.
 It is by far the most important family activity.
 I have had some of my most interesting moments around the dinner table.
-My family, like most Italian families is oh so passionate and has no problem arguing and eating simultaneously.
+My family, like most Italian families, is oh so passionate and has no problem arguing and eating simultaneously.
 It goes something like this; “Why aren’t you going, you have something better to do?
 Eat more lasagna and have some more bread, Maria spent all day baking it”.
 The most common question when trying to diet is “What’s the matter with you, are you sick?” and the most frequent command is, “EAT!!! you’re too skinny”, as I cleverly get in a few words between the clanging of plates and hollering.
 But then comes the laughter and the appreciation of a wonderful meal.
 If you find yourself invited to an Italian feast and are trying to diet, I recommend arriving late.
-The lust for food will have waned just enough for you to pick and get away with it.
+The lust for food will have diminished just enough for you to pick lightly and get away with it.
 Just be sure to let them know you’re running late or they will think that you had an accident and were horribly mangled.
 Why else would you be late for dinner?

 New Year’s Resolution

 Now, getting rid of all those glorious calories and fat grams is enough of a New Year’s resolution for me.
-I know the first rule of thumb is to substitute doughy bread for flat bread.
+I know the first rule of thumb is to substitute doughy bread for flatbread.
 But not too much, I can get carried away on pita.

 Next: Only fresh fruit for breakfast in the morning.
 Pears are by far the most effective fruit for appetite suppression and weight loss.

 When I go out with friends I pick the least fattening dish on the menu.
-At work people bring in desserts all year round for some occasion or other.
+At work, people bring in desserts all year round for some occasion or other.
 If it’s a Birthday, I will have “ONE” bite.
 My co-workers are merciless when I try to moderate cutting out sweets and fattening foods.
-I don’t know why, I think they like to test my resolve.
+I don’t know why I think they like to test my resolve.